1891 New Orleans lynchings: Press coverage

-American newspaper accounts at the time were largely sympathetic to the lynchers, and anti-Italian in tone.
-The victims were presumed to have been involved with the Mafia, a criminal organisation that dealt in theft, terror and murder, and therefore deserving of their fate.
-A New York Times headline announced, "Chief Hennessy Avenged...Italian Murderers Shot Down".
+American newspaper accounts at the time were largely sympathetic to the lynchers and anti-Italian in tone.
+The victims were presumed to have been involved with the Mafia, a criminal organization that dealt in theft, terror and murder, and therefore deserving of their fate.
+A New York Times headline announced, "Chief Hennessy Avenged...Italian Murderers Shot Down."
 A Times editorial the next day vilified Sicilians in general:

-These sneaking and cowardly Sicilians, the descendants of bandits and assassins, who have transported to this country the lawless passions, the cut-throat practices, and the oath-bound societies of their native country, are to us a pest without mitigation.
-Our own rattlesnakes are as good citizens as they...Lynch law was the only course open to the people of New Orleans.

 Many commentators offered a pro forma condemnation of vigilantism before ultimately blaming the victims and defending the lynchers.
-Massachusetts representative Henry Cabot Lodge, for example, claimed to deplore the mob's behavior, and then proceeded to justify it while proposing new restrictions on Italian immigration.
+Massachusetts representative Henry Cabot Lodge, for example, claimed to deplore the mob's behavior and then proceeded to justify it while proposing new restrictions on Italian immigration.
 Even the London Times expressed approval.

 Not all editors were convinced of the mob's innocence.
 The Charleston News and Courier argued that murder by vigilantes was no more acceptable than any other kind.
 The St. Louis Republic wrote that the men were killed "on proof of being 'dagoes' and on the merest suspicion of being guilty of any other crime."
 Some Northern newspapers also condemned the lynchings.
 Many others, however, implicitly or explicitly condoned them.
 A Boston Globe front-page headline read, "STILETTO RULE: New Orleans Arose to Meet the Curse."
 Boston was another industrial city that had been receiving many immigrants from Southern Italy.

 Following strong protests by the Italian government and the Italian-American community, the press eventually became less supportive of the lynchers.

 Criminal charges

 A grand jury convened on March 17, 1891, to investigate the lynching.
 Judge Robert H. Marr, who presided over the jury, was a longtime personal friend of several of the lynch mob participants.
 On May 5, 1891, the grand jury published a report concluding that several jurors in the Hennessy case had been bribed to acquit the Italians.
-No proof was offered and no criminal charges were pursued.
+Yet, no proof was offered and no criminal charges were pursued.

 The grand jury claimed that it could not identify the participants in the lynching.
 In the same report, the lynching was described as a "gathering" of "several thousands of the first, best, and even the most law-abiding, of the citizens of this city."
 No one was indicted.
 Only Thomas Duffy, the newspaper salesman who had shot Scaffidi in October, was penalized.
-Duffy was serving time in the Parish Prison at the time of the lynching.
+Duffy was serving time in the parish prison at the time of the lynching.

 After the Hennessy case, at least eight more men of Italian descent were lynched in Louisiana during the 1890s.
 In each case, as was typical of lynchings, local authorities claimed to be unable to identify anyone involved and never prosecuted anyone for the murders.